Coping With Contractions

 Find the various ways that you breathe that create a sense of relaxation then practice those variations to an imaginary contraction that has 5 phases.
 Our human Mind does NOT differentiate between ‘real’ or ‘imagined’ as we know when we see a movie.
 We know that’s not real but we respond as though it is.
 We can imagine each contraction as 5 phases.
 That will help you practice your breathing as a way to cope with contractions.

 Once you understand there are 5 phases of each contraction then you’ll use your best relaxation breathing patterns better because you’ll stop thinking: ‘I can cope with these contractions because they aren’t too painful BUT when contractions got really intense my breathing didn’t work’.
-Now you’ll know that you can always cope with contraction pain using breathing in at least one or more phase!
+Now you’ll know that you can always cope with contraction pain using breathing in at least one or more phases!

 One of the BIG lies about childbirth that being active and regularly changing positions is a good idea.
 Here’s what Birthing Better families want you to know.